What the heck is going on, you ask? Say hello to Tersus.

 Resource Availability

 I won’t go into the whole Premium Google Apps stuff… Plenty of others have covered that since last night.
 What I wanted to (briefly) discuss was a new, undocumented feature I encountered while using Google Calendar this morning: Guest and Resource Availability.
-Before I go on… obviously this is a feature that Outlook has had for years, and it’s especially … Read the rest of this item
+Before I go on… obviously this is a feature that Outlook has had … Read the rest of this item

 This item was posted by Chris Harrison.